Looking for the top things to do in Port Arthur, Tasmania?

 Enjoy a Guided 3 Day Guided Walk to Discover the Three Capes of Cape Raoul and Cape Hauy by foot

-Discover the Three Capes of Cape Raoul and Cape Hauy by foot and finish your journey with a dramatic wilderness cruise around Cape Pillar for a unique view of the peninsula from the base of the cliffs to appreciate the sheer magnitude of the landscape.
+Enjoy a unique view of the peninsula from the base of the cliffs, to appreciate the sheer magnitude of the landscape.

-You’ll also walk from Waterfall to Fortescue Bay, which is nothing short of amazing.
-2 Nights in Deluxe Spa Chalets, Stewart Bay Lodge is included.
+You’ll also walk from the Waterfall to Fortescue Bay, which is nothing short of amazing.
+To top it all off, spend 2 Nights in the Deluxe Spa Chalets at the Stewart Bay Lodge included with the tour.

 Find more information on this walking tour on the Life’s an Adventure site here.